 Oberlin’s Bonner Center for Community-Engaged Learning, Teaching and Research connects students with service opportunities in schools, nonprofit organizations, and government agencies.
 Programs emphasize ongoing training and reflection to prepare students for ethical and responsible community engagement.

 The college’s Shanks Health and Wellness Center welcomes community members to get ‘‘YeoFit’’ through its fitness classes that may include yoga, spinning, aquafit, TRX training, and more.
-The wellness center has single, family, senior, and business memberships for three, six, and 12 months or purchase a day pass.
+We are following CDC safety guidelines to ensure everyone remains safe and healthy during the pandemic.
+Our wellness center has several membership levels or purchase a day pass.